I Spy….. Getting your eye in. 28th May

 - Some had lots of pollen going in, others had very little.

-- ALL participants saw eggs.
+- All participants saw eggs.
 Well done!